 Kevin Duong is an Assistant Professor of Politics at the University of Virginia.
-Specializing in political theory, Kevin Duong writes and teaches on European political thought and intellectual history, with a particular focus on modern France.
+There he teaches European political thought and intellectual history with a particular focus on modern France.
 Much of his research focuses on how the revolutionary agency of “the people” is expressed, but his interests extend beyond democratic theory to fields such as queer theory, critical theory, visual culture, and the history of the left.

 Duong was educated in the public schools of East Tennessee through high school, and he earned his bachelor’s degree from Vanderbilt University and his master’s degree from the University of Chicago.
 He completed his doctoral work at Cornell University, where he also organized for the graduate workers’ union.
 Before joining UVA, he spent three years as an assistant professor at Bard College in upstate New York.